apache/rocketmq-site/_docs/14-rmq-deployment.md

 Note: all configurations uses ASYNC_FLUSH.

 #### Deployment
 Take the deployment of 2m-2s-sync as example.
-First, start up two name servers as is shown in the Quick Start section.
+First, start up two name servers as it is shown in the Quick Start section.
 Assume their IPs are 192.168.0.2 and 192.168.0.3.

 Then start the brokers(Assume binary RocketMQ is at /home/rocketmq/dist)